Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 If we know anything of machine learning in 2023, it is this: bigger is better.
 Give your model more data, parameters, and compute and success is (somewhat) guaranteed.

-However, larger models are both memory intensive and slow.
-To combat this, there exists a broad range of optimization techniques to minimise training and inference costs.
-Some focus on efficient implementation of the ubiquitous Transformer architecture (FlashAttention[5], ZeroQuant[6]).
+However, larger models are memory-hungry and slow.
+To combat this, there is a range of optimization techniques that minimise training and inference costs.
+Some focus on efficient implementation of the Transformer architecture (FlashAttention[5], ZeroQuant[6]).
 Others involve algorithmic changes (Pruning, Sparsity [add references here]).
-Underlying all of these is the need to accurately measure the cost of each operation in a computational graph.
+Underlying all of these is the need to time each operation in a computational graph.

-In this blog, we present a comprehensive guide to the tips & tricks needed to reliably time operations in PyTorch, whilst avoiding common pitfalls.
-Getting this right and extracting the best possible performance is critical to Speechmatics' ability to offer game changing ASR accuracy in a real-time setting.
+In this blog, we present a comprehensive guide to the tips & tricks needed to reliably time operations in PyTorch.

 ## Host-Device Synchronization